 Time: 18:00 - 19:30

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Course Code: HPC47

 What is the course about?

-Trace the historical roots of this conflict emphasising the peace process of the 1990s.
-We will look at the Madrid talks, the Oslo agreement, the Camp David talks and the recent Middle East Road map, as well as the latest developments on this stimulating interactive lecture course.
+Trace the historical roots of this conflict and study the peace process of the 1990s: Madrid talks, Oslo agreement, Camp David talks and the recent Middle Eastern road map, as well as the latest developments on this stimulating interactive lecture course.

 What will we cover?

 -The Oslo agreements

 -The Camp David talks